tuomokar/spendla/README.md

 ## Other

-- `npm run migration:generate ExampleMigrationName`
+- `npm run migration:create ExampleMigrationName`
-  - Generate a new migration
+  - Create a new migration
+- `npx typeorm-model-generator`
+  - Generate models from the database.
+Note that you must add `@ObjectType` to the model class and `@Field` to its fields